atSistemas/angular-base/README.md

 - [Chai](http://chaijs.com/) as assertion library
 You can write your tests normally using Mocha and Chai for assertions.

+In the starter-template, tests are placed in a `spec/` directory.
+The test runner will run all tests in `*.spec.ts` files.
+Various tests have already been implemented, so you can find some examples in the source code.

 ### Running your tests

 `$ yarn test` will perform your unit testing, or npm test:coverage to run your tests and display a code coverage report.